Leading the Fight Against State-Imposed Forced Labor in the Cotton Fields of Turkmenistan

 Forced Labor Turkmen Cotton in Global Supply Chains

-Turkmenistan does not import cotton, which means that all cotton products exported by Turkmenistan are made with cotton produced within the state-imposed forced labor system.
-This repressive system makes it impossible for brands and retailers to conduct any credible due diligence on the ground to prevent or remedy forced labor.
-For this reason, to comply with current and upcoming laws governing imports and human rights due diligence in supply chains, companies must map out their entire textile supply chains, down to the raw material level, and eliminate all cotton originating in Turkmenistan.
+Because of widespread and systematic state-imposed forced labor in the annual cotton harvest in Turkmenistan, it is a practical impossibility for brands and retailers to conduct any credible human rights due diligence on the ground to prevent or remedy forced labor.
+For this reason, to meet their requirements to responsible business conduct under the OECD Guidelines and UN Guiding Principles, and comply with laws governing imports and human rights due diligence in supply chains, companies must map out their entire textile supply chains, down to the raw material level, and eliminate all cotton originating in Turkmenistan.

 The Cotton Campaign Coalition has conducted supply chain research into specific trade flows through which forced labor Turkmen cotton and cotton products enter global supply chains and markets.
-Highlights of this research are provided in the map above (2022).
-The report Turkmenistan Cotton: State-Imposed Forced Labor In The 2024 Harvest And Links To Global Supply Chains (2025) presents the most recent findings.
+Highlights of this research are provided in the following two maps.
+For more details, please review the Cotton Campaign’s report Turkmenistan Cotton: State-Imposed Forced Labor in the Annual Cotton Harvest, High Risk in Global Supply Chains”, launched in May 2026.

 The Turkmen Cotton Pledge